alexandernicholson/super-obj-soaker/ARCHITECTURE.md

   - **Connection Management**: Establishes connections to the S3-compatible SeaweedFS.
   - **Object Listing**: Retrieves a list of objects to be downloaded from the specified S3 bucket and prefix.
   - **Destination Management**: Handles download destinations, ensuring that directory structures are maintained correctly.
+- **Implementation**: Primarily uses multi-processing for concurrent downloads, with some internal threading from boto3 for specific S3 operations.

 #### Process Optimization